-In 1997, the Roenigks began to rebuild the spas.
-That first year, a 6,500 square foot “New Moon Spa” opened, including Vichy showers, a hydrotherapy tub, sauna, massage and therapy tables, tanning beds, and exercise equipment.
+That year, the Roenigks began to rebuild the spas and opened a 6,500 square-foot “New Moon Spa,” including Vichy showers, a hydrotherapy tub, a sauna, massage and therapy tables, tanning beds, and exercise equipment.
 The next major project was to restore the hotel’s skyline, destroyed in the 1967 fire.
-Costing well over a million dollars, the 3,500 square foot penthouse, original center observation tower, and the 200-pound, 24-foot-tall Crescent Moon weathervane was restored.
+Costing well over a million dollars, the 3,500 square-foot penthouse, original center observation tower, and the 200-pound, 24-foot-tall Crescent Moon weathervane were restored.

-In the meantime, restorations of the guest rooms, lounges, electrical and plumbing, and landscaping were also going on.
+In the meantime, restorations of the guest rooms, lounges, electrical and plumbing, and landscaping were also ongoing.
 On September 6, 2002, Roenigk’s bold announcement became a reality.
 After 5 million dollars in renovations, the grand hotel had been fully restored to its original stately glory.

 Today, the Crescent Hotel is one of the most visited hotels in the South.
 With its long and extensive history, it is also known to be one of the most haunted places in the Ozarks.
 Staff and guests alike tell stories of several ghosts that are still said to inhabit the old hotel.